travisb98/Disc_Golf_Dashboard/README.md

-# Disc Golf Course Selector
+# The State of Disc Golf Dashboard
 ![Golf Basket and Bag](FinalImages/HeaderImage.jpg)
 ## Overview